 In general, via affiliate marketing, the publishers get paid based on PPC (Pay-per-Click) model.
 That means whenever a reader clicks on the affiliate link on the site and takes the desired action, for example, make a purchase or either sign-up or register, you’ll earn a percentage of commission of the sales.

 So, is there any minimum requirement to join affiliate programs?
-Yes.
-You should have:
+Yes, a few such as you should have:

 - Your own website, and